dmbarbour/wikilon/docs/AwelonLang.md

 But the curly braces are a lie.
 Awelon has no concrete syntax for records.
 We can treat record constructor functions of form `[[A]:a [B]:b [C]:c]` as record values.
 However, it's still a function, subject to ad-hoc composition, abstraction, and factoring.

-For variants, first consider the basic sum type `(A+B)`.
-The Church encoding for this is `∀r.(A→r)→(B→r)→r`.
-That is, an observer must supply a "handler" for each case, and the value itself selects and applies one handler.
-For basic sums, the order of input for handlers corresponds to order within the type.
-For labeled sums, we simply need to select from a labeled product of handlers - `[[OnA]:a [OnB]:b [OnC]:c ...]`.
-Selecting a handler is less expressive than pattern matching (for example, we cannot represent guards or wildcards), but still convenient.
+For variants, first consider that basic sum type `(A+B)` has a Church encoding `∀r.(A→r)→(B→r)→r`.
+That is, an observer shall supply a "handler" for each case, and the value itself selects and applies one handler, dropping the others.
+The order of handlers corresponds directly to order within the data type.
+For labeled sums, we simply need a labeled product of handlers - `[[OnA]:a [OnB]:b [OnC]:c ...]`.
 A variant value could have concrete representation `[.label [Value] case]`.

         [[OnA]:a [OnB]:b [OnC]:c] .a [ValA] case == [ValA] OnA
         case = [] b b a a d

 *Background:* Originally, my intention for Awelon was to leverage accelerators and editable views to model labeled data explicitly.
 Church encoding of labeled data is not difficult: a record as a trie, a label as a path.
-However, making labels first class makes it a lot easier to preserve human meaningful structure in context of static types or errors, and simplifies reasoning about what observations can be made, which refactorings are safe, which errors can be detected early.
+I still feel reluctant about introducing this as a primitive Awelon extension.
+However, primitive labels make it easier to infer static types, preserve labels upon error, reason locally about which observations can be made, which refactorings are safe.
+Naive implementation should also be a lot more efficient.

 ## Secure Hash Resources